 After completing each broad GE area (A, B, C, D, E, UD) students will reflect on their learning across the different GE courses in that area.
 Students must choose at least two of the lower division GE areas (A, B, C, D, E) on which to submit an original written reflection of at least 300 words each to their GE ePortfolio.
 Students must also submit one 300-word reflection on the upper-division courses they took in GE areas IB, IC, ID, and MI.
 All student reflections will respond to a guided question in the ePortfolio regarding their learning within or across different GE areas.

+Since 12 of the 16 submitted GE course assignments and 2 of the 3 written reflections are for lower-division GE courses, students must submit at least 8 of these assignments and at least 1 of the 2 lower division reflections prior to meeting with their academic advisor for their 75-unit mandatory advising meeting; their registration hold will not be lifted until they have done so.

+The 4 designated assignments and one written reflection for students’ 4 upper-division GE courses should be submitted prior to graduation.
+[At least 2 of the 4 assignments must be submitted before a 100-unit registration hold will be lifted.]

 Transfer students will only submit the assignments and reflection for their upper division GE courses taken at Fresno State.

+Students who submit all 16 designated GE assignments and 3 GE reflections to their GE ePortfolios by a specified deadline prior to graduation will be recognized at graduation for their achievement.

 Professors will be required to clearly state on their GE syllabus which assignment(s) correspond to which GE learning outcome(s) in addition to listing the GE learning outcomes for the appropriate area on their syllabus.